-- i.
-Current Capacity based on the average number of volunteers in the program who were assigned to and serving children. - ii.
-Training based on the total number of volunteers who completed pre-service training in the most recent four quarters. - iii.
-Jurisdictional Needs based on the specific needs or challenges presented by the county(s) served, including serving more than one county. - iv.
-Performance Award based on the program's ability to fulfill the tenants of the Ten Point Performance Model for MD CASA Programs found in Appendix A of this document. - v.
-Capacity Building Award based on a programs demonstrated need to increase the program's ability to serve more children.
+i.
+Current Capacity - based on the average number of volunteers in the program who were assigned to and serving children in the most recent four quarters.

+ii.
+Training - based on the total number of volunteers who completed pre-service training in the most recent four quarters.

+iii.
+Jurisdictional Needs - based on the specific needs or challenges presented by the county(s) served, including serving more than one county.

+iv.
+Performance Award - based on the program's ability to fulfill the tenants of the Ten Point Performance Model for MD CASA Programs found in Appendix A of this document.

+v.
+Capacity Building Award - based on a programs demonstrated need to increase the program's ability to serve more children.
 This additional, "bonus" is subject to the availability of funds and will likely only be awarded to a very limited number of programs.

 The CASA grant review committee will make funding recommendations in accordance with the Guidelines for Funding Maryland CASA Programs.
-Final award determinations will be made by reconciling the recommendations of the review committee with the funding available.
+Final award recommendations will be made by reconciling the recommendations of the review committee with the funding available.
+The final funding determination will be made by the State Court Administrator after consultation with the Assistant Administrator for the Programs Division and the Department of Juvenile and Family Services.